 Successful Applicants have no obligation to Central Coast Women For Fisheries, Inc. They are, however, required to supply Central Coast Women For Fisheries, Inc. with current transcripts and to notify them of any change of address, school enrollment or other relevant information.
 Except as described, no obligation is assumed by Central Coast Women For Fisheries, Inc.

 Central Coast Women for Fisheries, Inc., reserves the right to revise the Fishing Heritage Scholarship Program requirements in future years.
-Both new and renewal Applicants are advised to visit the Fishing Heritage Scholarship website.
+Both new and renewal Applicants are advised to visit this website regarding the Fishing Heritage Scholarship.

 Central Coast Joint Cable/Fisheries Liaison Committee